The Wimbledon Park Bowling Club

 To make contact with The Bowls Club you will find us at the bowling green on Saturdays at 11:00 a.m., Tuesdays at 2:00 p.m. and Wednesdays at 6:00 p.m. during the warm months of the year.

 You can also contact Neil Winter on 020 8871 2971 for information about joining The Bowls Club.
+Please help to keep the park tidy by using the litter bins.

 History of The Wimbledon Park Bowls Club.

-In the early days Wimbledon Park was respected and recognised by the English Bowling Association and the English Women's Bowling Association as maintaining superior bowling greens to any other public greens in England.
+The Bowls Clubhouse was built in 1909 along with two of the four proposed four bowling greens, which opened in June of that year.
+The onset of World War I stopped construction of the other two greens which has left the clubhouse off centre in terms of the established bowling greens.
+In the early days Wimbledon Park was respected and recognised by the English Bowling Association and the English Women’s Bowling Association as maintaining superior bowling greens to any other public greens in England.
 This attracted national tournaments to Wimbledon Park.
 The London Parks Bowling Association also held their championships on the greens.
 So, during this golden period from 1935 to 1976, Wimbledon Park was essentially the equivalent of the All England for bowling tournaments.

 The English Women’s Bowling Association held the National Championships at Wimbledon Park for two weeks each year from 1935 until 1939 and then after the Second World War from 1945 until 1976 when the National Women’s Championships moved to Royal Leamington Spa.
 The Wimbledon Park Ladies were proud to host this important annual event; in fact if you had bowled at Wimbledon Park you really were someone and had made your mark in the bowling world.